wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 - Dyamic selection on day of week to visualize data
 - Dynamic selection on time of day to visualize data
-- Neighbourhood selection to represent several attributes regarding the neighbourhood
+- Neighborhood selection to represent several attributes regarding the neighborhood

 #### Could haves

 - Real-time input of new taxonomies
 - Use of face++ to retrieve additional attributes
 - Use of Genderize to retrieve additional attributes
-- Display multiple maps next to eachother for easy comparison of different filters
+- Display multiple maps next to each other for easy comparison of different filters

 #### Won't haves

+## Evalutation and Succes metrics
+The way we will evaluate the project is going to be based on the MOSCOW definitions.
+This is a useful and structured listing of the project in which the importance of each feature is represented.
+The must haves in this list are the bare minimum that should be working at the end of the project.
+The should haves and the could haves after that are the metrics that are used to further evaluate the success of the project.
+How well does a feature work and what is the experienced usefulness of a feature.

+Besides the metrics defined by MOSCOW the project will be evaluated by how well we have reached our goals set in the beginning of the project.
+These goals can be evaluated by analysing how well the different stakeholders can use the end product for their respective goals.